aecay/digs15-negative-priming/README.md

 ## Analysis

 The analysis is provided in the form of R source code,, in two files in the `scripts` subdirectory.
-In order to use this code, you will need to install the `stringr`, `ggplot2`, `plyr`, `reshape2`. and `tikzDevice` packages (the last only if you intend to replicate the graphs for compilation to PDF, and not merely interactively in the R console):
+In order to use this code, you will need to install the `stringr`, `ggplot2`, `plyr`, `reshape2`, `binom`, and `tikzDevice` packages (the last only if you intend to replicate the graphs for compilation to PDF, and not merely interactively in the R console):

     install.packages(c("stringr","plyr","ggplot2", "reshape2"))
     install.packages(c("tikzDevice"), repos = c("http://R-Forge.R-project.org"))